Hi, I’m Michal. Welcome to my new website.

 My mission is to…

-- normalize and demystify the menstrual cycle and the hormones responsible for it
+- normalize and demystify the menstrual cycle and the hormones that activate it

-- Invest in every client so she succeeds in reaching her goal: either achieving, preventing, or postponing pregnancy, or achieving body awareness about her cycles and fertility
+- Make sure that every client succeeds in reaching her goal: achieving, preventing, postponing pregnancy, or achieving body awareness about her cycles and fertility

 - Share my knowledge and experience, and my passion for this work